Heritage Hill Farm: Jessica and Adam Krupicka

 7 Pines Farm is a small 11 acre USDA Certified Organic farm*.
 We believe in

 sustainable farming and free range livestock practices.
 We strive to provide quality fresh and chemical free produce for local families through CSAs, farmers markets and retail sales.We started farming our property in 2008 and have been expanding ever since.
-We will offer both CSA shares and a la carte for 2017.
+We will offer a la carte for 2018.
 We are a licensed food manufacturing plant and produce a line of products under the Backyard Flavors label.
 We currently manufacture our pickled sweet jalapenos, salsa, and a variety of dip mixes and will offer these items on the a la carte menu. *(manufactured products are not certified organic).
-We also do catering using as much of our own and local produce as possible.
-We are also offering vegetable and bedding plants for your garden.
-See the order form at this link.